 Love is in the air!
 As valentine’s day quickly approaches, what better way to show your love with hand-made, personalized valentines for friends and loved ones.
-These easy Red Rosin valentine’s day cards are the perfect craft to do with young kids, on a cold February afternoon.
+These easy Red Rosin Paper valentine’s day cards are the perfect craft to do with young kids, on a cold February afternoon.
 Follow these simple steps to get started, and then let your creativity kick in:

 Valentine stickers, and other decorative accessories